PolyhedralDev/Seismic/README.md

 [![GitHub Tag](https://img.shields.io/github/v/tag/PolyhedralDev/Seismic?sort=semver&style=for-the-badge)](https://github.com/PolyhedralDev/Seismic/tags)
 [![Chat](https://img.shields.io/discord/715448651786485780?style=for-the-badge&color=7389D8)](https://terra.polydev.org/contact.html)

-<big><b>A Java sampler, math, and type library, primarily for use in [Polyhedral Development](https://github.com/PolyhedralDev)
+<big><b>A Java sampler, math, type, and utility library, primarily for use in [Polyhedral Development](https://github.com/PolyhedralDev)
 projects.</b></big>

 # About

-Seismic is a Java sampler, math, and type library, with a wide selection of functions and types.
+Seismic is a Java sampler, math, type and utility library, with a wide selection of functions and types.
 It started out as simply a fork of
-[FastNoiseLite](https://github.com/Auburn/FastNoiseLite) that broke up the monolithic class into separate classes for each sampler, but has since grown to include a much wider selection of samplers and features, including math functions and types.
+[FastNoiseLite](https://github.com/Auburn/FastNoiseLite) that broke up the monolithic class into separate classes for each sampler, but has since grown to include a much wider selection of samplers and features, including math functions, types, and utilities.
 Where there is overlap with Java's Math class it is assumed that Seismic's functions are faster, sometimes trading a reasonable amount of accuracy or handling of special floating point values.